murali1996/nlp-notes/LOOKUP.md

 top -H -p <PID>
-ps -A # to know all existing PIDs ps -aux | grep python rm -rf <folder name>
+ps -A # to know all existing PIDs ps -aux | grep python
-cp filename dirname

-Shorten prompt length in cmd
->> PS1='\u:\W\$ '

-conda info --envs
-source activate conda_env_murali
-set -a ; . /usr/local/nvidia_cuda/scripts/set_cuda9.0_cudnn7.0 ; set +a
-jupyter notebook --no-browser --ip '*'

-pwd, cd, ls, mkdir, rmdir, rm, rm -r, mv, cp, apt-get, sudo #https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners touch # to create files # example: touch new.txt, touch main.py man, --help # get maunal # example: man cd, cd -help locate # use locate -i new.txt to search in a case insensitive way cp -a path_src path_dest

-echo # The "echo" command helps us move some data, usually text into a file cat # Use the cat command to display the contents of a file.
+pwd, cd, ls, mkdir, rmdir, rm, rm -r, rm -rf, mv, cp, apt-get, sudo #https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners touch # to create files # example: touch new.txt, touch main.py man, --help # get maunal # example: man cd, cd -help locate # use locate -i new.txt to search in a case insensitive way echo # The "echo" command helps us move some data, usually text into a file cat # Use the cat command to display the contents of a file.
 It is usually used to easily view programs. chmod +x <filename> # change permissions to directly execute, ex: chmod +x main.py